GroupOneIncorporated/acme-infrastructure/packer/README.md

     - "playbook_file: path"
 - properties like 'pause_before' to specify amount of seconds to wait, 'timeout' to specify time to consider provisioning has failed (no timeout by default)...

+### 3) (eventually) Post-processors

 - ATTENTION!
 Sometimes openstack failed to re-release the floating IP associated with an image-based instance! --> Might be necessary adding an "error-cleanup-provisioner" to perform some Openstack command to release unassigned floating IPs when destroying the instance. (tried adding "reuse_ips: true" do template.json file, did not work).

-### 3) Post-processors